zrafa/cam_localization_for_mips/README.md

 THe makefiles has hardcoded compiler mips instructions, for building the source code for MIPS architecture (big endian, openwrt Linux distribution).

+The are several components:
+- apriltags 3.0
+- the example apriltags_demo modified
+- the lib jpeg9 library
+- a module (v4l2) to use the linux uvc driver for getting pictures from webcam
+- eigen library with Makefiles for MIPS

 How to build
 ------------